 If you've ever studied famous battles in history, you'll know that no two are exactly alike.
 Still, there are similar strategies and tactics often used in battle because they are time-proven to be effective.

-Similarly, when a criminal is trying to hack an organization, they won't re-invent the wheel unless they absolutely have to: They'll draw upon a common arsenal of attacks that are known to be highly effective, such as malware, phishing, or cross-site scripting (XSS).
+Similarly, when a criminal is trying to hack an organization, they won't re-invent the wheel unless they absolutely have to: They'll draw upon common types of hacking techniques that are known to be highly effective, such as malware, phishing, or cross-site scripting (XSS).
 Whether you're trying to make sense of the latest data breach headline in the news or analyzing an incident in your own organization, it helps to understand the different ways an attacker might try to cause harm.
 Here’s an overview of some of the most common types of attacks seen today.

 If you've ever seen an antivirus alert pop up on your screen, or if you've mistakenly clicked a malicious email attachment, then you've had a close call with malware.
 Attackers love to use malware to gain a foothold in users' computers—and, consequently, the offices they work in—because it can be so effective.